fly-apps/fly-mpg-proxy/README.md

 ## How to install Fly MPG Proxy

-Installing Fly MPG Proxy is as easy to installing any other app on Fly!
+Installing Fly MPG Proxy is as easy as installing any other app on Fly!

 Find the Cluster ID for your MPG Cluster by running `fly mpg list`.